Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Simulation Studies

 \section{Simulation Studies}

 In this section, we conduct a series of simulations to evaluate the empirical performance of BLAST and benchmark it against existing approaches in the high-dimensional linear regression transfer learning literature.
-Specifically, we compare the naive Lasso (which uses only the target data), the Oracle Trans-Lasso, Trans-Lasso, $\mathcal{A}_h$-Trans-GLM, Trans-GLM, Oracle BLAST (Algorithm~\ref{algAknown}), and BLAST (Algorithm~\ref{algAunknown}).
-In our simulations, Oracle BLAST and BLAST consistently outperform methods relying solely on the target data, while matching and often surpassing the performance of Trans-Lasso and Trans-GLM.
+Specifically, we compare the target-only Lasso, Oracle Trans-Lasso, Trans-Lasso, $\mathcal{A}_h$-Trans-GLM, Trans-GLM, Oracle BLAST (Algorithm~\ref{algAknown}), and BLAST (Algorithm~\ref{algAunknown}).
+In our simulations, Oracle BLAST and BLAST consistently outperform methods relying solely on the target data, while often surpassing the performance of Trans-Lasso and Trans-GLM.

 The metrics used to assess performance included (1) Sum of Squared Estimation Errors (SSE): defined as SSE $= \sum_{j = 1}^p (\hat{\bm\beta}_j - \bm\beta_j)^2$ where $\hat{\bm\beta}_j$ is the estimate of $\bm\beta_j$; (2) Mean Squared Prediction error (MSPE): defined as $\text{MSPE}= 1/p \sum_{j = 1}^n (\hat{y}_i - y_i)^2$ where $\hat{y}$ is the predicted value of $y_i$ on a cross-validation holdout set; (3) Average width: the width of 95\% credible/confidence interval averaged over all simulations; (4) Coverage: the proportion of the 95\% credible/confidence intervals that correctly captured the true value in the simulations.
 Metrics (1) and (2) assess the estimation and prediction accuracy of each method, while metrics (3) and (4) evaluate the quality of uncertainty quantification provided by the corresponding intervals.
 We note that metrics (3) and (4) are only comparable between methods that provide interval estimates—namely, $\mathcal{A}_h$-Trans-GLM and our Bayesian methods.
 For completeness, we also include the target-only desparsified Lasso \citep{vandeGeer2013OnModels} as an additional point of comparison for interval estimation.